Peer Cohorts & Work Groups

 Transforming Aging Malls & Office Parks

-Launching in September 2022, this work group is designed for local planning, housing and economic development staff interested in learning about the challenges and opportunities involved in transforming aging malls and office parks into neighborhoods affordable to households across the income spectrum.
+Completed in the fall of 2022, this work group was designed for local planning, housing and economic development staff interested in learning about the challenges and opportunities involved in transforming aging malls and office parks into neighborhoods affordable to households across the income spectrum.

-The work group includes six workshops focused on planning, housing and implementation.
-Each session includes practical takeaway information, resources and tools that local staff could readily integrate into their work.
+The work group included six workshops focused on planning, housing and implementation.
+Each session included practical takeaway information, resources and tools that local staff could readily integrate into their work.
 Review the sessions here.

 In advance of the Work Group, a webinar highlighted findings from a white paper on mall and office reuse challenges and opportunities in the Bay Area and beyond.
 View the presentation from the webinar.